willfleury/willfleury.github.io/_posts/machine-learning/2017-05-01-hyperparameter-optimisation.md

 ## Overview

 Global black-box optimisation is the problem of minimising an objective function over a configuration space.
-This objective function may be based in the physical phase or computational space.
+This objective function may be based in the physical or computational space.
 Typically, the objective function is not known and so it is a form of black box optimisation.

-There are many optimisation problems where hyper-parameter optimisation is applicable.
+There are many optimisation problems where hyper-parameter tuning is applicable.
 The term hyper-parameter is typically associated with a configurable model parameter in machine learning to distinguish it from standard model parameters which are automatically learned as part of the underlying model training.
 The tuning of these hyper-parameters can lead to large differences in the performance of a learning algorithm [4].
 Even today, it is common to witness researcher's hand tuning all of their ML model parameters based on manual analysis after each optimisation attempt.
 The cross validation support in more modern ml package pipelines such as skit-learn have helped in directing users to attempt to automatically run multiple combinations of their experiment with different configurations to see if the outcome improves.
-However even then, many do not investigate if the underlying cross validation is selecting the configurations to sample based on any underlying intelligent search optimisation or simply grid or random search.
+However even then, many do not investigate if the underlying cross validation is selecting the configurations to sample based on an intelligent search optimisation or simply grid or random search.
 As engineers and scientists this makes no sense and is ajar to the entire concept of machine learning which is intended to take the human out of the loop in either tedious or computationally intensive tasks.

 The methods involved in hyper-parameter optimisation however can be applied to any search space problem where we have a large number of degrees of freedom to search and a loss function to minimize (or maximize).
 As the title of the post suggests, the theory underlying hyper-parameter optimisation approaches have been derived from more general forms of research in the automated configuration of hard computational problems and is more generally called Global Optimisation.

 ## Challenges

 The manual exploration of the configuration search space by an expert is a time intensive problem.
 The exploitation of a successful configuration space is even more time consuming and is all but sometimes forgotten.
-Even with an expert winding their hours away at the problem, they still not be able to pick the optimal solution.
-When the number of hyper-parameters becomes large and interdependencies come into play, finding the optimal solution manually becomes less and less likely even for an expert in the domain.
-This leads to the need to formalise the search process so it can be systematically solved via a global optimisation method.
+Even with an expert winding their hours away at the problem, they still may not be able to pick the optimal solution.
+When the number of hyper-parameters becomes large and interdependencies among them come into play, finding the optimal solution manually becomes less and less likely even for an expert in the domain.
+This leads to the need to formalise the search process so it can be systematically solved via a global optimisation method [4].

 ### Complex Search Space

 Where we only have one or two hyper-parameters with a handful of discrete domain values for each, the problem can be solved via naive approaches such as trialing every combination of configuration options (i.e. grid search).
 In fact for very low dimensionality spaces one should probably avoid more advanced methods as they are unlikely to yield any benefit.
 However when the search space involves even a handful of hyper-parameters with a large continuous domain, the number of combinations which must be run in order to have sampled the space effectively with a naive approach grows exponentially.

-Let's take two examples
+Let's take two examples.
+The first example has only two hyper-parameters

 $ A \in [0, 5, 10] \$ and $ B \in [1, 50] \$ gives,